 Super-sized shorts for those who prefer living long and loose.
 Paired with the Innuendos or Underdogs mesh liner, options abound for temperature control with leg vents and breathable hand pockets.
-Or winterise your Juggernauts by replacing the liner with a pair of Montezumas three-quarter length shorts.
+Or winterise your Juggernauts by replacing the liner with a pair of Geronimos three-quarter length shorts.
 Hoo-hah!

 - Easy-Rider™ stretch lumbar with adjustable velcro Trim Tabs™.

 - Smooth fitted waist with zipped fly.

 - Combine with Innuendos, Underdogs, Stowaways or Flatliners mesh liners for increased performance.

 - Open hand pockets plus zipped thigh security pocket.

 - Vents on lower leg - zip 'em down to keep your cool.